 When you share your referral link, students can access your class plus Skillshare's entire class catalog for only $0.99!
 We think this is a great tool to use with everyone: your family, friends, social media channels, blog followers, email newsletter, next-door neighbor -- the list goes on.
 When you share this link with your communities, be sure to let your them know about the amazing offer.
 Though they will be prompted to sign up for a Premium Membership with their credit card, they will get their first 3 months of Premium for only $0.99!
 That means for less than one dollar, your students can learn to take better photos, whip up a new recipe, balance their business budgets and take your class!
 Not only does thereferral link give your community an incredible deal, but you also earn $10 for each student you refer.

-When you set up a free enrollment link in the “Promote” section of your class creator, the person clicking on the link can enroll in your class for free.
+When you set up a free enrollment link in the “Promote” section of your class creator, the person clicking on the link can access your class for free.
 We think this is a great tool to use with anyone who may be hesitant to sign up for a full account.
 When you send out this link, let the recipients know they can sign up with no strings attached.
-The free enrollment link provides a lower barrier to signing up and enrolling, while still helping your class trend in our class listings.
+The free enrollment link provides a lower barrier to signing up and enrolling.

 Knowing the different options you have will help you determine what is best for your marketing strategy.
 But remember to use at least one of these tools!
 Don’t simply copy and paste the browser URL to your class.
 For more tips on using these marketing tools, head to the Teacher Handbook and check out this blog post on 10 different ways you can use your links.